phanxipang/fansipan/docs/advanced/retrying-requests.md

 By default, failed requests are retried up to 3 times, with an exponential delay between retries (first retry = 1 second; second retry: 2 seconds, third retry: 4 seconds) and only for the following HTTP status codes: `423`, `425`, `429`, `502` and `503` when using any HTTP method and `500`, `504`, `507` and `510` when using an HTTP [idempotent method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Idempotent_methods).

-If needed, you may pass a third argument to the `Fansipan\RetryableConnector` instance.
+If needed, you may pass a second argument to the `retry` method.
 It is an instance of `Fansipan\Contracts\RetryStrategyInterface` that determines if the retries should actually be attempted.
 This will retries the failed requests with a delay of 1 second.

 ```php
 use Fansipan\ConnectorConfigurator;